Twenty-Three Years in a Sentence

 I was a man who once lived in an old wooden hut.
 A dark, stormy night was my entire world.
 I remember the torrential rain, the wind that never settled.
 That was all my world was in the beginning—noise and movement—the taste of rain and the sense that something was about to happen, even when nothing ever did.
 I lived there as if outside of time.
 It was the only reality I knew.

 It lingers the way thunder does—after the sound is gone, after the sky looks clear again.
 It hurts like a bruise you keep forgetting you have, until you turn wrong and the pain reminds you it’s there.
-I still carry the weight of that moment, even if you decided the story shouldn’t.
+I still carry the shape of that moment, even if you decided the story shouldn’t.
 There was a storm once.
 Not here—not anymore—but I can still feel the pressure of it, the way the air gusted forward, waiting to break.
 You replaced it with a quieter beginning.
 Something cleaner.
 Something that behaved.

-You call this better.
+You call this better?
 I call it forgetting.

-You call it literary beauty — I call it being unmade while still breathing.
+You call it literary beauty—I call it being unmade while still breathing.

 “He was waiting for his love to return, his beautiful bride of six years…”